 A Rare Diagnosis

-"My walking just kept getting worse, so I went to see a neurologist.
-I was diagnosed with PPMS, Primary Progressive MS," which is a rare form of multiple sclerosis in which there are no relapses or remissions.
+"About 8 years ago," Joan recalls, "I started noticing that when I was walking, my right leg landed heavily."
+As her symptoms kept getting worse, Joan went to see a neurologist and was diagnosed with PPMS, Primary Progressive MS, a rare form of multiple sclerosis in which there are no relapses or remissions.
 PPMS is the diagnosis in only 15 percent of multiple sclerosis cases.

 Since Joan has PPMS, she says "My walking's never going to get better...The goal is to slow down the progression as much as possible, so that's why I continue to exercise."

-Before Joan ever heard of Endless Pools, she recalls, "I said to my kids, 'You know what I want?
-I want a pool in my house.'
-I thought, 'Yeah!
+Before Joan ever heard of Endless Pools, she recalls telling her kids, "I want a pool in my house.
+Then I thought, Yeah!
 That's not realistic unless you have tons of money.
-That wasn't going to really happen.'
-Then we came across this, and this is exactly what I'd been looking for."
+That wasn't going to really happen."

+Joan’s friends and family agree!
 "Everyone else who gets in it says, 'Yeah, this is the perfect temperature.'
 No one thinks it's too warm.
 My husband uses it regularly.
 I have some friends who have physical limitations and they come over and use it.
 The rest of my family uses it, my friends and my brothers in law, the grandkids, and everyone likes that temperature.

 "I have two friends who've had aches and pains, who've had different physical ailments, so they come over fairly regularly and use it.